StefanoBalocco/ZeptoLogger/README.md

-# FemtoLogger
+# ZeptoLogger
-Because Micro-, Mini-, Pico- and Nano- was already used.
+Because Micro-, Mini-, Pico-, Nano- and Femto- was already used.

-FemtoLogger is a very small logging library.
+ZeptoLogger is a very small logging library.
-It can be used with a singleton interface (FemtoLogger.GetInstance()) or a factory (FemtoLogger.CreateInstance()).
+It can be used with a singleton interface (GetLogger()) or a factory (CreateLogger()).